adamduffy/noml/readme.md

 ##Styles

-Noml also uses javascript to define CSS.
+Noml also uses javascript to define CSS (optional).
 The general format is as follows:
 ```javascript
 {
 	id: {